Toyosu Fish Market: The 2025 Traveler’s Guide To The Tuna Auction

 Built on a man-made island.
 The Toyosu Fish Market is built on a man-made island in the Bay of Tokyo using reclaimed land.
 It was part of an initiative to expand Tokyo’s footprint and accommodate a growing population.
 Originally an industrial zone, it’s now a thriving urban area with a strong pipeline of new projects and developments

-State of the Art refrigeration.
+State of the Art Refrigeration.
 One of the main needs for moving the fish market was to upgrade to the latest state of the art refrigeration technology.
 The new system provides more consistent and optimal temperature controls.

 Remote Bidding System.
 Buyers no longer have to physically be present at the morning auctions and can participate remotely via a digital bidding system.